Run agents

 The above example demonstrates an end-to-end workflow:

 The business verification process is initiated and advanced through the Business Lifecycle.
+For more details, see Verify a business.

-Run an Agent
+Run an agent

 Next, when the business verification order completes, a Business may need review depending on its review insights.
 From here, an agent can be dispatched to develop a plan and perform the review.